EmileTrotignon/blog/printing_and_ocaml.md

 ## Modular implicits are not enough

 This is very cool, but having modular implicits on its own would not solve the printing issue.
-You would also need `Int` to be printable, and currently it is and no module in the Stdlib is.
+You would also need `Int` to be printable, and currently it is not and no module in the Stdlib is.

 There are obviously functions to print many types, but none of them are in their